 - Crime Junkie

-- Dirty John (In the pipeline) – Debra Newell is a successful interior designer.
+- Dirty John (June 2020) – Debra Newell is a successful interior designer.
 She meets John Meehan, a handsome man who seems to check all the boxes: attentive, available, just back from a year in Iraq with Doctors Without Borders.
 But her family doesn’t like John, and they get entangled in an increasingly complex web of love, deception, forgiveness, denial, and ultimately, survival.

 - Don’t Make Me Come Back There